MarouBen/Ethepy/README.md

 Used library:
 * Pandas
 * yfinance
-* datetime
 * prophet
+* tweepy
 * plotly
-* warnings
+* fpdf
-* sys
+* matplotlib
+and other dependecies and common libraries

 Many people try to buy cryptocurrency, but most are always mistrustful, including myself, thinking that the market could go down by a lot in just one day and lose your money easily.
 Seeing how prophet by meta prediction was close to accurate made me want to do this project for myself before anyone else.
 Getting Ethepy to be completely functional wasn't an easy task.
 I needed two main things: a way to make legitimate predictions and how to put that information into some kind of graph.
 When I discovered prophet made my meta and plotly, which made my project idea fesable.

-That was the fisrt part of my project ,i realised then that prophet make prediction based on solely on the graph but in reality that not the only thing that affect the cypto market but also the sentiment of people around social media.
-This is where i got the idea to make the second part of the project get data from twitter about how people feel about a certain cryptomoney
+That was the fisrt part of my project ,i realised then that prophet make prediction based solely on the graph but in reality that not the only thing that affect the crypto market but also the sentiment of people on social media.
+This is where i got the idea to make the second part of the project get data from twitter about how people feel regarding a certain cryptocurrency.

+Finnaly come the last part of my project is to put all the information into a pdf which got me to find Fpdf a realy usefull library that allow you to create pdfs and style them.

 ### How the program works: